The Grower’s Guide to Plant Sap Analysis

 Unfortunately, Nova does not accept cannabis leaves.
 If you want to sap test with cannabis, your best bet is New Age Lab in Michigan.
 But again, this is only the best route if you’ve fully exhausted all the improvements possible from tissue testing.

-While it’s located in the Nederlands, shipping isn’t that difficult.
+While it’s located in the Nederlands, shipping isn’t difficult.
 Reach out to “Crop Health Labs” for sampling guides, protocols, and labels.
-They are the middleman that aggregates samples and ship them all on ice to the Nederlands.
+Crop Health Labs aggregates samples and ships them on ice to the Nederlands.
 They ship samples on Tuesday and Friday.
+I’ve found that if I ship my samples to Crop Health Labs on Tuesday at 3pm via USPS flat rate (only ~$9), I’ll have results by Tuesday the following week.

 My suggestion is to send your first sample to Crop Health Labs on Monday via USPS flat rate and an ice pack.
 Track shipping and see what day it arrives.
-Adjust what day you ship your samples based on when it arrives to Crop Health Labs, aiming to get the arrival time as close to Tuesday or Friday at noon.
+Adjust what day you ship your samples based on when it arrives to Crop Health Labs, aiming to get the arrival time as close to Tuesday or Friday at noon central time.

 Apical